Septic Inspection Pricing

 How Much Does a Septic Inspection Cost

 Cost depends on how extensive the septic system inspection is, as well as the size of the septic tanks.
-A septic inspection costs on average about $300 and up.
+At Delaware Valley Septic, Sewer & Storm, our pricing is $400 for a septic system inspection and $595 for hydraulic load testing.

 A septic inspection can take about 2 hours depending on these factors: